ThomasHineXYZ/sublime-text-settings/README.md

 # Sublime Text 3 - User Directory
 These are my settings and packages that I have installed for my personal use, if you find them useful, feel free to use them for yourself.
+If you wish to see my Sublime Text 3 settings you can [click here](https://github.com/guitaristtom/sublimemergesettings).

 ### Pre-installation